 Situations where this is different:

-Since most readers are from the US this is a very US focused list, while I am Canadian there are not as many creative tax solutions here.
-So with that the usual disclaimer to talk to your accountant/lawyer and especially when it is a Canadian listing the options.
+Since most readers are from the US, this is a very US-focused list.
+I am Canadian, so there are not as many creative tax solutions here.
+So, with that, the usual disclaimer to talk to your accountant/lawyer is important – especially when it is a Canadian listing the options.

-One thing to remember is that if you get too clever and the structure is confusing, the seller would much rather go with a buyer who is going to make the process simple.
+One thing to remember is that if you get too clever, and the structure is confusing, the seller will much rather go with a buyer who is going to make the process simple.

-If there truly is a significant risk then getting creative with the offer is great or if the purchase price is high it can be worth the burden but whenever possible the best offer to buy a website is 100% cash at the cheapest price the seller is willing to take.
+If there truly is a significant risk, then getting creative with the offer is great or if the purchase price is high, it can be worth the burden but whenever possible, the best offer to buy a website is 100% cash at the lowest price the seller is willing to take.